vllm-project/vllm/docs/source/getting_started/quickstart.rst

     $         "temperature": 0
     $     }'

-This server is compatible with OpenAI API, so you can use it as a drop-in replacement for any applications using OpenAI API.
+Since this server is compatible with OpenAI API, you can use it as a drop-in replacement for any applications using OpenAI API.
 For example, another way to query the server is via the ``openai`` python package:

 .. code-block:: python